RSeidelsohn/license-checker-rseidelsohn/README.md

 ## Changes (see a more detailed and always up-to-date list [here](https://github.com/RSeidelsohn/license-checker-rseidelsohn/releases))

+### Version 4.2.6

+fix: The bug under Windows, where @scope packages had been ignored, should be fixed now

 ### Version 4.2.5

 fix: Provide safe defaults for desctructured argument object